JordanBuckleyGit/Java-Projects/README.md

 ### Contribution:

 Contributions are welcome!
 Feel free to fork this repository, make changes, and submit pull requests.
 Bug fixes, feature enhancements, and code refactoring are all appreciated.

-### License:

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.